mgonza51/p5rkt/discussion.md

 (Also pass in -m for Mac)

-response: files created for this: new1.irv, new2.irv, new3.irv
-The purpose of ir-virtual is as the name suggests, an immediate representation of programs.
+response: (files created for this: new1.irv, new2.irv, new3.irv included in repo) The purpose of ir-virtual is as the name suggests, an immediate representation of programs.
 The ir-virtual turns programs into ".irv" files that makes them a simpler version of an assembly code.

 Ir-virtual is different than x86 architecture because x86 architecture is more efficent than the ir-virtual representation since it uses the 16 registers and memory addresses.
 Whereas Ir-virtual uses virtual registers, and linearizes the instructions using the "linearize" function.
 Ir-virtual and x86 archictecture both use jump instructions but ir-virtual is limited in the fact that it does not support all assembly instructions.